biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

     AminoAcidComposition.
     -   It will be used in future as an option to compute the mass of amino acid instead of based only on elements.

+### August 20 - Current (Week 17)

+-   Shifted Profeat related classes to new packages called aaproperties.profeat and aaproperties.profeat.convertor
+-   Added package-info.java for all packages
+-   Create a test class to test PROFEAT properties
+-   Added documentation in Cookbook on how to use PROFEAT properties API
+-   Update the BioJava community on what is achieved for this Google Summer of Code project

 Skype call notes
 ----------------